-Overall achievement rates for FE courses in 2019/20 were 95% (2018/19: 96%).
+Overall achievement rates for FE courses in 2020/21 were 92% (2019/20: 95%).
 This level of achievement exceeds corresponding national averages.
-Main programmes with achievement rates of 95% or over included Foundation Diploma in Art & Design (96%), Extended Diploma in Performing Arts (100%), Extended Diploma in Art & Design (100%), Level 3 Diploma in Art & Design (100%), Level 2 Diploma in Art & Design (96%) Level 3 Extended Diploma in Music (95%), Level 3 Diploma in Music (100%) and Level 2 Diploma in Music (100%).
+Main programmes with achievement rates of 95% or over included Foundation Diploma in Art & Design (95%), Level 2 Diploma in Performing Arts (100%), Level 3 Diploma in Performing Arts (100%), Level 3 Diploma in Digital Futures (96%), Extended Diploma in Digital Futures (100%) and Level 2 Diploma in Music (100%).

 The College had a short inspection from Ofsted in October 2017.
 The overall conclusion of this inspection was that the College "continues to be good".
-A copy of the inspection report can be found at this link: https://reports.ofsted.gov.uk/inspection-reports/find-inspection-reports/find-inspection-report/provider/ELS/130714
+A copy of the inspection report can be found at this link: https://reports.ofsted.gov.uk/inspection-reports/find-inspection-report/provider/ELS/130714

-The College's self-assessment grade for 2020 will be Good.
+The College's self-assessment grade for 2021 will be Good.

-In Higher Education final year BA(Hons) students were awarded 33 Firsts, 30 Upper Seconds, 16 Lower Seconds and 2 Thirds (2018/19: 26 Firsts, 54 Upper Seconds, 23 Lower Seconds and 8 Thirds).
+In Higher Education final year BA(Hons) students were awarded 39 Firsts, 33 Upper Seconds, 15 Lower Seconds and 3 Thirds (2019/20: 33 Firsts, 30 Upper Seconds, 16 Lower Seconds and 2 Thirds).
 Nationally and within the context of the Herefordshire Post 16 sector, the Corporation has a well established reputation for academic excellence and extracurricular activities.
 Methods of teaching and learning are subject to continuous review and development in order to ensure that the curriculum meets the needs of the local students.